Ficool

 Adults prayed.

-"You," he said in a deep, accented growl.
-"You are the one who dragged me here."
+"You," he said, voice low and heavy with an unfamiliar accent.
+"You are the one who pulled me here."

 His eyes sharpened.